Sheridan Teaching Seminar - Reflective Teaching

 - Module 1: Critical Reflection and Inclusive Classrooms

 - Module 2: Rhetorical Practice and Classroom Communication

 - Module 4: Engaged Learning

 Each program participant also completes a Teaching Observation.
 The Teaching Observation allows participants to reflect on their students’ learning experience and to gain constructive feedback from the Sheridan Center’s trained Teaching Consultants on achieving their individual teaching goals.

 Upon completing the Certificate I program, participants will be able to:

-- Participation in a Teaching Observation
+- Participate in a formal Teaching Observation and submit a follow up questionnaire.

 NB: All requirements must be completed within the course of a single academic year.

 Please email Sheridan_Center@brown.edu if you have any questions regarding the Certificate I Program.